amsowie/HBproject/README.md

 makes that easier.
 The last flight is always the most miserable, so I minimized user suffering by making certain it would be as short as possible.

-##Testing and Development
+## Testing and Development

 Weather to Wander was developed using Test Driven Development and has 98% test coverage of the backend.
 The route planning tool is implemented using a graph class and modified version of Dijkstra's algorithm.
 The map and markers were implemented with the googlemaps API and the Darksky API.

-##Installation

-To use locally:
-Make a directory.
-Clone repository.
-Create a virtual env.
-Source secrets.
-Pip install requirements.
-Run python server.py
-Go to your local host to view the app.

-##Features
+## Features

 Users register and their password is hashed and then stored in the database.
-They also save their hometown to their profile.
+They also save their hometown to their profile by chosing it from the map.
 ![alt tag](Screenshots/LoginPageW2W.png "Login page")
 ![alt tag](ScreenshotsZoomAsiaW2W.png "Zoomed Area")

-##Searching by Region and Weather
+## Searching by Region and Weather
-They can filter searches by world region, month, or both in order to view city specific weather data.
+Users can filter searches by world region, month, or both in order to view city specific weather data.
 Clicking on a city marker will reveal an info window with additional details and gives users the option to save the city to their vacation planner.
 ![alt tag](Screenshots/CitiesSavedW2W.png "Saved cities")

-##Route Planning
+## Route Planning
-The vacation planner will calculate a a route home, guaranteeing the last leg is the shortest.
+The vacation planner will calculate a a route home using selected cities from the side bar, guaranteeing the last leg is the shortest.
+It will display the route above the saved cities table.
 ![alt tag](Screenshots/RoutePlanW2W.png "Route planner")

-##Delete Cities
+## Delete Cities
 If a user no longer wants to keep a city in their vacation planner, they can simply delete it.
-![alt tag](Screenshots/CitiesDeletedW2W.png "Deleted cities") This app has 98% test coverage of the backend and was developed using test driven development.
+![alt tag](Screenshots/CitiesDeletedW2W.png "Deleted cities")

+This app has 98% test coverage of the backend and was developed using test driven development.

-##Tech Stack
+## Tech Stack

 Flask, PostgreSQL, JQuery, SQLAlchemy, bcrypt, JSON, geopy, HTML, CSS, Bootstrap, Python, AJAX, Jinja

-##Author
+## Author

 I am a former professional athlete turned developer who is passionate about test driven development and the study of algorithms.